ArduPilot/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 **RCOUT (pwm output to individual RC outputs):**

-RC1, RC2, etc : pwm command sent from flight controller to the esc/motor/RC output
+RC1, RC2, etc : pwm command sent from autopilot to the esc/motor/RC output

 Viewing KMZ FILES
 =================

-When you download the dataflash log files from the flight controller it will automatically create a KMZ file (file with extension .kmz).
+When you download the dataflash log files from the autopilot it will automatically create a KMZ file (file with extension .kmz).
 This file can be opened with Google Earth (just double click the file) to view your flight in Google Earth.
 Please see the instructions on the